 It's recommended to use the supplement once a day, preferably one hour before bedtime.
 Also, take the supplement at least one hour before or after consuming other types of protein.

 How Much Does Fortagen Cost?

 This supplement isn't cheap.
-Here are prices listed on the Jaquish Biomedical website:
+Here are the prices listed on the Jaquish Biomedical website:

 - Auto-shipment: $92.99